 There are 4 essential stages in the journey.
 Two for acquiring technical depth and two for evolving the width.
 Let me take you through them.

 Stage 1 — Acquire the depth — Code and Design

-(In case you are wondering, please look into on the difference between coding, design and architecture.
-Or drop me a line and I’ll explain it.)
+(In case you are wondering, please look into the difference between coding, design and architecture.
+Or drop me a line, and I’ll explain it.)

 It will lay the foundation for you as a future architect who knows the world of software development.
 You’ll be able to represent the needs of the development teams to their external stakeholders.
 On the other hand, no coding team or project manager will be able to pull the wool over your eyes on the effort, skills or time something will take.

 I coded and designed for 7 years, from 1991 to 1998.
 Can’t imagine being an EA today without that.

 Stage 2 — Increase your depth — Deliver one of these 5 types of Architecture.

 For the next 5 years, you should deliver architectural solutions.
 Please don’t think that architecture is a loosely defined skill.
 You need to train formally and get certificates to practise architecture, just like you would do for coding.